 When it comes to a bathroom remodel, lighting is probably the last thing on your mind.
-Whether you’re remodeling an existing bathroom or building one from the ground up, natural light is at a premium – if natural light is minimal or non-existent in your bathroom, you’ll want to find lighting that suits your style, budget and bathroom space.
-If done poorly, lighting can produce unwanted shadows, glare, and can create an unpleasant ambiance.
-Explore these bathroom lighting ideas and get ready to create a welcoming, well-lit, and functional bath space in your home.
+Whether you’re remodeling an existing bathroom or building one from the ground up, natural light is at a premium.
+If natural light is minimal or non-existent, you’ll want lighting that suits your style, budget, and bathroom space.
+Poorly planned lighting can produce unwanted shadows, glare, and create an unpleasant ambiance.
+Explore these bathroom lighting ideas to create a welcoming, well-lit, and functional space.

 Choose a Style

-Before moving a step further in exploring bathroom lighting options, you’ll want to decide on a preferred style of lighting.
-If you’re matching the lighting to theme or style of the rest of your home, this is as simple as choosing contemporary or traditional elements to match.
-Some lighting options, like classic wall sconces, can work in any style bathroom – especially as they’re now available in both contemporary and traditional styles.
-If you’re on the fence, a transitional style strikes the perfect balance between traditional and contemporary.
+Decide on a preferred style of lighting.
+If you’re matching lighting to the theme of your home, choose contemporary or traditional elements.
+Classic wall sconces work in any style bathroom and are available in both contemporary and traditional versions.
+If you’re unsure, a transitional style strikes a balance between traditional and contemporary.

 Use Daylight as Model